Wireless technology has a become a new standard for all printers out there. However, there are many forms of wireless printing techniques.

 2. Canon PIXMA TR8520 – Budget AIO PHOTO Printer

-This much similar to the Canon Pixma TS9520 above in terms of functionality, however, this is NOT a wide format printer.
+This models is much similar to the Canon Pixma TS9520 above in terms of functionality, however, this is NOT a wide format printer.
 It can only print up to a standard Legal size paper.

 Other than that, like the Pixma TS9520, this is also a photo printer with 5 ink system instead of just 4.